-Solutions: The noise-blocking fibre structure of our Rock Mineral Wool.
-Glass Mineral Wool and wall systems filled with these sound-absorbing materials offer great acoustic performance.
-Our Wood Wool is
+Solutions: The noise-blocking fibre structure of our Rock Mineral Wool, Glass Mineral Wool and wall systems filled with these soundabsorbing materials offer great acoustic performance.
+Our Heraklith

 Reduce the volume at home

 The challenge: Our homelife is often bombarded by external noise from traffic or construction outside to internal disturbances such as noisy airconditioning systems or loud neighbours next door.